wyowolf94/cosc5785-Program5/readme.txt

    be overloaded unless they have different parameters
  - The var names print backwards because it wasn't worth making a backwards iterator
  - I don't allow you to add "null", so x = 5+null is bogus.
+ - If you have "return;" in a non-void method, it can't print a line num because the production in bison is %empty... so I just return the method it is enclosed in.
  - matching parameters in a method call to the correct entry in a symboltable sometimes doesn't work right
- - mathcing the reutrn type of a function with the type in return statement does not always work.
  - most lval rval stuff works, but sometimes you can add two variables of different types together without it throwing an error